Brett Klamer

 • Does not represent agreement/calibration.

-• Where \(d\) is the number of parameters in the model.
+• Where \(p\) is the number of fitted parameters, including the intercept.

 • It has the same unit of measurement as the outcome.